iwelch/sylspace/README.md

 ## Installation

 Due to the outdated three-year-old 5.18.2 version of perl still running on MacOS, we do not recommend it.
-If you need to install syllabus.space on osx, first learn brew and install a newer perl first.
+If you need to install syllabus.space on osx, first learn brew and install a newer perl.

 ### Basic Steps: